5 Poisonous Herbs Used in Western Medicine: A Wake-up Call

 For centuries our ancestors used plants and natural resources to heal.
 There were wise women, midwives, and folk healers who knew how to heal using herbs, observation and faith.
 When modern medicine was established, doctors and companies took over the healing industry and the folk healers were shut out.
-The medicinal herbs were called poisonous herbs.
+The medicinal herbs began to be called poisonous herbs.
 The midwives’ remedies were replaced with “heroic” medicine – including bleeding, leeches, and other dangerous practices.
 But eventually doctors realized the science behind herbs actually worked.
+And so these “deadly” herbs were used to make “controlled” pharmaceuticals.

 Today, medications derived from plant sources stock the majority of pharmacy shelves.
 What’s interesting is the same herbs pharmaceutical companies process into medications they also warn consumers against.
 Scare tactics are used to keep the public dependent on doctors and pharmaceutical companies.
 Dependence = money.
 This is why politicians are trying to outlaw the layperson from growing herbs in their own backyard.
 AND why midwives are a low population in the American medical field (and why they perform OB/GYN care and nothing else).